 The moment your child was born, you knew it would change your life.
 You became a parent, and that role does not end even when your child becomes an adult.

 Navigating an elder divorce can be challenging.
+A qualified elder divorce attorney may be able to help.
 Even so, it is still important to prioritize your family as you work through the process and move into the future.